davidiles/Arctic-PRISM-Spatial-Model/README.md

 # Arctic PRISM Spatial Model

- Bayesian spatial analysis of shorebird abundance for Arctic PRISM.
-Goal is to compare design-based analysis to model-based analysis.
+ First draft of a Bayesian spatial analysis of shorebird abundance for Arctic PRISM.
+Goal is to develop a compare design-based analysis to model-based analysis.

 ## Survey locations

 ![PRISM survey locations](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/blob/main/output/PRISM_survey_locations.png)

+## Proposed model structure

+The Bayesian model has several key features, but most of these can be changed/adjusted easily:

+- Negative binomial or overdispersed Poisson error
+|     - Can also include zero-inflation if necessary
+- Spatial autocorrelation process
+|     - Modeled using a Matern covariance structure / Gaussian Markov random field (widely used, easily implemented, spatially continuous)
+- Plot-level random effects (to account for the fact that many plots are repeatedly surveyed)
+- Survey-level random effect (to account for overdispersion)
+- Habitat covariates (extracted from relevant raster layers)
+- PRISM strata can be included as discrete covariates
+- Integrated analysis of "rapid surveys" and "intensive plots" which allows for detectability corrections to be embedded in the model and uncertainty to be propagated
+- Informative priors where required to help constrain estimates, improve precision, improve parameter identifiability, etc

+Models will be fit using Bayesian methods, [using INLA](https://www.r-inla.org/)

 ## Simulation

+The first step of this analysis is to conduct

 - Use eBird species distribution rasters as "truth" and sample from those rasters at existing PRISM survey locations.